jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This TTL tolerant signal is driven by the bus master and tristated by inactive bus masters.
 Indicate the bus master is actively driving the bus.
 This signal must not be unecessarily held asserted as that will prevent other devices from becoming bus masters.

 **_BG** (Bus Grant)
 This LVTTL is asserted by the bus arbitor.
-Assertion indicates the CPU Local Bus Device has control of the system bus.
+Assertion indicates the CPU on the Local Bus Card has control of the system bus.
 Unless bus lock (**_LOCK**) has been asserted by the bus master, **_BG** may be negated at any time.
 Negation indicates either the PCI Local Bridge has the bus (with assedrtion of **_BB**) or no device has the bus (**_BB** is negated).
 A bus master must not take control of the system bus until **_BB** has been negated.
-When no device has actively requested the bus, **_BG** is asserted.
+When no device is actively requesting the bus, **_BG** is asserted.

 **_BR** (Bus Request)
-This TTL tolerant signal is asserted by bus masters on the CPU Local Bus Card and tristated by inactive bus masters.
+This TTL tolerant signal is asserted by the CPU on the Local Bus Card and tristated by inactive bus masters.
 Indicates an inactive bus master is requesting the bus.
 A bus master must not take control of the bus until it has been granted the bus by the assertion of **_BG** and the bus is not busy, as indicated by negation of **_BB**.

 **_LOCK** (Bus Lock)
 This TTL tolerant signal is driven by the bus master and tristated by inactive bus masters.
 Indicates a read-modify-write cycle is in progress, preventing the bus arbitor from granting the bus to a new device.